synologistical/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Microsoft.Graph.DeviceManagement.Enrolment.md

 ### [Set-MgRoleManagementDirectoryRoleAssignmentDirectoryScopeByRef](Set-MgRoleManagementDirectoryRoleAssignmentDirectoryScopeByRef.md)
 The directory object that is the scope of the assignment.
-Provided so that callers can get the directory object using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.

 ### [Set-MgRoleManagementDirectoryRoleAssignmentPrincipalByRef](Set-MgRoleManagementDirectoryRoleAssignmentPrincipalByRef.md)
-The assigned principal.
+Referencing the assigned principal.
-Provided so that callers can get the principal using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.

 ### [Set-MgRoleManagementDirectoryRoleAssignmentRoleDefinitionByRef](Set-MgRoleManagementDirectoryRoleAssignmentRoleDefinitionByRef.md)
 The roleDefinition the assignment is for.
-Provided so that callers can get the role definition using $expand at the same time as getting the role assignment. roleDefinition.id will be auto expanded.
 Supports $expand.
+roleDefinition.Id will be auto expanded.

 ### [Set-MgRoleManagementDirectoryRoleAssignmentScheduleActivatedUsingByRef](Set-MgRoleManagementDirectoryRoleAssignmentScheduleActivatedUsingByRef.md)
 If the roleAssignmentSchedule is activated by a roleEligibilitySchedule, this is the link to that schedule.